haltu/muuri/docs/grid-options.md

       - Optional.
 - **handle** &nbsp;&mdash;&nbsp; _function / null_
   - Default value: `null`.
   - This property defines size and position of the handle (the rectangle that is compared against the scroll element's threshold).
 By default (when `null`) the dragged element's dimensions and offsets are used.
 However, you can provide a function which should return an object containing the handle's client offsets in pixels (`left` and `top`) and dimensions in pixels (`width` and `height`).
-The function receives the following arguments:
+The function has the following parameters:
     - **item** &nbsp;&mdash;&nbsp; _Muuri.Item_
     - **itemClientX** &nbsp;&mdash;&nbsp; _number_
     - **itemClientY** &nbsp;&mdash;&nbsp; _number_